 Reporting to the Board of Directors, Juanita is responsible for leading Métis Crossing in a manner that supports and guides the organization’s mission, goals and principles.

-Juanita Marois is the Executive Director for Métis Crossing, and a proud citizen of Alberta’s Métis Nation.
+Juanita Marois is the CEO at Métis Crossing, and a proud citizen of Alberta’s Métis Nation.
 Juanita considers herself privileged to lead the exciting expansion of not only Alberta’s, but also Canada’s, first major Métis cultural gathering centre.

 Juanita earned her MA degree in sustainable tourism development from the University of Alberta where she continued as a lecturer for 2 years in the Faculty of Physical Education and Recreation.

 Juanita has worked in the tourism industry for over 15 years with organizations such as Northlands Park and Princess Tours.
 Her experience has expanded from a front-line practitioner, to a planner, researcher and consultant.
 She has had unique opportunities to participate in socio-economic development, Indigenous tourism, and community investment projects that now feed her collaborative approach to Métis Crossing.
 In June 2021 Juanita was appointed as a member of the Travel Alberta Board of Directors.